Kaushika21500112/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. Use the standard libraries in python for Gradient Design.
+1. Import the standard libraries in python required for finding Gradient Design.
-2. Reat the dataset file and check any null value using .isnull() method.
+2. Read the dataset file and check any null value using .isnull() method.
 3. Declare the default variables with respective values for linear regression.
 4. Calculate the loss usinng Mean Square Error.
 5. Predict the value of y.